Conductors transmit very well the electronic energy

 Metals are usually the best electrical conductors: their atoms arrangement is very well structured and narrowed, so that when applying an electrical field onto a metal (e.g. using a battery), electrons are attracted into one direction and trarvel very quickly from one atom to its neighbours.

-Paper, ceramics or plastics have a highly disordered internal structure, and electrons can hardly travel inside these materials with regular power sources..
+Conventionnal paper, as well as most ceramics or plastics have a highly disordered internal structure, and electrons can hardly travel inside these materials with regular power sources.
+"They do not conduct the electricity".

 And in between?

-Other solid materials can be in between conductors and insulators and are said to be semi-conducting.
+Other solid materials can be in between conductors and insulators and are said to be semi-conducting materials.
 The most famous of these materials is silicium, which is at the basis of electronics and computer science as it enables to produce transistors.

 How to use them ?